 - formally investigating the disclosure.

-The Vice-President (Administration) and Registrar may appoint a PID investigator who may be internal or external to the University.
+The Vice-President (Administration) and University Registrar may appoint a public interest disclosure (PID) investigator who may be internal or external to the University.
 An investigator must be independent of the relevant area or function to which the disclosure relates and must be suitably qualified to undertake an investigation process.
 An investigation plan will address investigation processes to be adopted and the obligations to, rights of and impacts upon disclosers and respondents during the investigation.

-A key element of the management of disclosures is the protection of the discloser from detriment or reprisal resulting from making the PID.
+A key element of the management of disclosures is the protection of the discloser from detriment or reprisal resulting from making the public interest disclosure (PID).

-The Vice-President (Administration) and Registrar will develop a protection plan, following consultation with the discloser.
+The Vice-President (Administration) and University Registrar will ensure a protection plan is developed, following consultation with the discloser.
 The protection plan may involve:

-- assessment of risks to the discloser and others associated with the disclosure, including potential consequences of any reprisal, taking account of input from the discloser
+- assessment of risks to the discloser and other persons associated with the disclosure, including potential consequences of any reprisal, taking account of input from the discloser

-- identification of protective measures proportionate and relevant to the risks of reprisal or detriment, including employee assistance and other support
+- identification and offer of protective measures proportionate and relevant to the risks of reprisal or detriment, including employee assistance and other support

 - processes for monitoring protective measures and addressing issues if required

 - development of measures to ensure confidentiality is maintained by all parties, including by the discloser

 - appointment of a PID case manager (PID support officer) who is a QUT officer trained and appraised of their responsibilities and confidentiality obligations under the Public Interest Disclosure Act.